colah/ByronTrialNotes/day9.md

 * Sometimes people testify for benefits and that's called an induced statement?
   * Yes, but not confidential informants...

 * Going back to the lack of concern that officers from the intelligence unit may have...
-Are you personally aware as to whether the investigation unit of the Toronto Police Service, ever employes a similar approach, a disregard to formalities, as regards search warrants...
+Are you personally aware as to whether the investigation unit of the Toronto Police Service, ever employees a similar approach, a disregard to formalities, as regards search warrants...

 (Prosecution objects: witness not qualified to answer this question.
 It is hearsay.)